 Tomorrow night, John McCain and Barack Obama debate for the last time.
 After two presidential debates and one vice presidential debate, what is left for moderator Bob Schieffer to ask?
 Plenty.

-.
+#ad#Abortion.
+So far, nobody has even uttered the word in the debates, though Biden made a glancing reference to Roe v.
+Wade.
 One might think that a journalist would want to probe the sharp differences between the candidates on this issue.
-McCain has a long pro-life record while Obama opposed the Illinois Born-Alive
+McCain has a long pro-life record while Obama opposed the Illinois Born-Alive Infants Protection Act.

 Stem Cells, Cloning.
 In the 2006 election, Michael J. Fox made news with attack ads against GOP Senate candidates who opposed federal funding for embryonic stem cell research.
 (Michael Steele had a nifty response ad.)
 This year, both presidential candidates have voiced support for embryonic-stem-cell research.
 In response to a questionnaire, however, McCain said: “I believe clear lines should be drawn that reflect a refusal to sacrifice moral values and ethical principles for the sake of scientific progress.”